Cosmetic Procedures for Aging Skin

-- Wear protective clothing -- such as a hat with a 2 inch brim, long-sleeved shirt, pants, and sunglasses with UV 400 lenses.
+- Wear protective clothing -- such as a hat with a 2-inch brim, long-sleeved shirts, pants, and sunglasses with UV 400 lenses.

 - Put on sunscreen lotion before going out in the sun to help protect your skin from UV light.
 Remember to reapply the lotion every 2 hours, more if sweating or swimming.
 Always use products that are SPF (sun protection factor) 30 or higher.
 It is also important to choose broad spectrum products that provide both UVB and UVA protection.

 - Check your skin often for signs of skin cancer.
 If there are changes that worry you, call the doctor right away.
-The American Academy of Dermatology suggests everyone should have a yearly skin check by a doctor as part of a regular physical.
+The American Academy of Dermatology suggests that everyone should have a yearly skin check by a doctor as part of a regular physical.

-- If your skin is dry, use a humidifier at home, bathe with soap less often (use a moisturizing body wash instead), and using a moisturizing lotion.
+- If your skin is dry, use a humidifier at home, bathe with soap less often (use a moisturizing body wash instead), and use a moisturizing lotion.
 See your doctor if concerns persist.

 Treatment Options for Aging Skin

-For early signs of aging, treatments such as using retinoids, vitamin C, and alpha hydroxy acids may be enough.
+For early signs of aging, treatments that use retinoids, vitamin C, and alpha hydroxy acids may be enough.
 Chemical peels, dermabrasion, or laser resurfacing may be an option for moderate to severe facial sun damage.